 What are paraneoplastic (neurologic) syndromes?

 Paraneoplastic syndromes are rare, and can be defined as a set of signs and symptoms that are caused by a substance that is produced by a tumour or in response to a tumour.
 This can happen because of :

 - Substances, e.g. hormones or other biologically active products, made by the tumour.

 - Blockade of the effect of a normal hormone, i.e. a normal hormone or uptake of a hormone is blocked.

-- Immune-complex production, i.e. what happens when an antibody binds to an antigen, and immunosuppression (suppressed or weakened immune system).
+- Immune-complex production, i.e. what happens when an antibody binds to an antigen, and a suppressed or weakened immune system.

 Paraneoplastic neurologic syndromes.

 Paraneoplastic neurologic syndromes (PNS) are a group of conditions that affect the nervous system in less than 1% of patients with cancer, mainly those with small cell lung cancer, lymphoma, and myeloma (Pelosof and Gerber, 2010).
 They are often mistaken for multiple sclerosis, stroke, or degenerative disorders.
-On extremely rare occasions, it may be possible for PNS to be mistaken for NSD in patients with SS who have developed neurological problems.
-Symptoms of PNS can be similar to those of NSD and include:
+On very rare occasions, it could be possible for PNS to be mistaken for NSD.
+PNS and NSD symptoms can be similar and include: